Klingebeil/homepage/wiki/Artificial Intelligence/gpt-for-research.md

 `Suggest some headlines`

+`Suggest some headlines in the style of [publication]`

 Hate writing headlines?
 Let *GPT* do some of the heavy-lifiting.
 Paste the text, ask for headlines and get some siggestions back.
 Again, edit carefully.
 You can also modify the output by adding adjectives like `snappy`, `short` or `scientific`.

+*GPT* is also surprisingly good at copying the style of publications be that `Bloomberg` or the `New York Times`.

 ## Simplify Text